mrpappas/lab-rat/Misc/Commercial Space Stations/Vast Haven.md

 🔗 https://www.vastspace.com/haven-2
 📽️ [[#Haven-2 Promo]]

-Targeted to start launching in 2028, Haven-2 is a planned multi-module space station to be deployed to [[🌍 Orbits#LEO|LEO]].
+Targeted to start launching in 2028, Haven-2 is a planned multi-module space station to be deployed to [[Orbits#LEO|LEO]].
 Vast is designing Haven-2 as a commercial successor to the ISS.

 Haven-2 will begin as a single module based on [[#Haven-1]] (stretched from 10.1 m to 16 m and including two docking ports) launched on a Falcon Heavy in 2028.
 Vast plans to launch three more modules from 2029 to 2030, docked in a line, each with upgraded life support systems.
 A seven-meter Starship-launched core module will then be added, centered between the four original modules.
 The core module will have a fifth docking port and an airlock for EVAs.
 By 2032, Vast plans to add four more modules, including one with a 3.8 m cupola and one with external payload racks for scientific experiments.
 Each of the eight modules will have two Earth-facing 1.1 m windows.